Lightweight Implantable Device to Maintain Regular Heart Rhythm

 Pacemaker implantation is one of the many ways highly skilled doctors at Loyola Medicine can treat your heart arrhythmia.

-While the sinoatrial node acts as a natural pacemaker by generating electrical impulses in regular intervals to cause the heart to contract, factors such as age and heart disease can cause a decline in this function.
-Some patients may experience heart block, which is caused by the inability of the impulses generated by the sinoatrial node to reach the pumping chambers of the heart.
-These conditions lead to slow heart rhythms (bradycardia) and leave the heart unable to pump blood efficiently to the brain and body.
+In a healthy heart, the SA node (sinoatrial node) generates electrical impulses at regular intervals, which causes the heart to contract and pump blood to other parts of the body.
+Factors such as an aging heart and heart disease can compromise this natural process causing heart block, which is the inability of the impulses generated by the SA node to reach the pumping chambers of your heart.
+These conditions lead to bradycardia, leaving the heart unable to pump blood efficiently to your brain and body.

-After the procedure, the patient will receive instruction from expert nurses in our pacemaker clinic.
-The pacemaker clinic staff also will work with our cardiologists to monitor the device several times throughout the year.
+Following implantation, you will receive instruction from expert nurses in Loyola’s pacemaker clinic.
+The pacemaker clinic staff will work with your cardiologist to monitor your device several times throughout the year.
 A programmer is used to gather key information from the pacemaker and to adjust its settings as needed.

 Pacemaker implantation is considered to be a very safe.
 However, as with any surgical procedure, there are risks, which may include:

 - Damage to blood vessels or nerves near the pacemaker